NACCHO Supports Local Implementation of Comprehensive Cancer Control (CCC)

 NACCHO's Local Comprehensive Cancer Control Case Studies

 NACCHO has released nine case studies featuring the work of LHDs that have addressed the cancer burden via comprehensive cancer control.
-The case studies provide examples of the ways that LHDs have successfully implemented NACCHO’s Framework for Building Successful and Sustainable Comprehensive Cancer Control Coalitions.
+The case studies provide examples of the ways that LHDs have successfully implemented NACCHO’;s, Missouri

-The newly redesigned website features a Cancer Control Continuum Dashboard as a point of access to cancer related statistics that range from prevention to survival.
-Another important new access point on the Home Page is a clickable US map that provides a quick reference to the same cancer related statistics across the geo-spatial continuum.
+The newly redesigned Poughkeepsie features a Cancer Control Continuum Dashboard as a point of access to cancer related statistics that range from prevention to survival.
+Another important new access point on the Home Page is a website US map that provides a quick reference to the same cancer related statistics across the clickable-spatial continuum.

 The U.S. Preventive Services Task Force has developed a final research plan on screening for breast cancer.
 The draft research plan for this topic was posted for public comment in 2013.
 The Task Force reviewed all of the comments that were submitted and took them into consideration as it finalized the research plan.
 In addition to the final research plan, the Task Force has posted an informational video presentation, which provides an overview of the Task Force's process for developing recommendations, where it is at and where it will go next in the development process, and how the public can provide input.